Table of Contents[Hide][Show]

 - Silicon Food Storage: I love my collapsible fridge storage containers from Xtrema since they don’t take up much room in the cabinets when not in use and are easy to stack in the fridge.

-- Glass and Silicon Storage: Lifeactory makes some great all-glass food storage containers that have a silicon cover to help avoid breakage
+- Glass and Silicone Storage: Lifeactory makes some great all-glass food storage containers that have a silicone cover to help avoid breakage

 - Pyrex Glass Containers with Lids: These do have plastic lids but they are pretty inexpensive and some of the first containers I got when I made the switch.